adeelasaleem694/PythonPractice/Sets/README.md

-**PandasPractice - Set Operations**
+PandasPractice - Set Operations

-This repository contains Python solutions for various set operations.
-Key highlights:
+A collection of Python solutions for practicing set operations.

-**Basics:**

-Created, added, removed, and cleared elements in sets.

-Checked element existence in a set.
+---

+Key Topics Covered

+Basics

+1. Create a set and print its length.

+2. Add and remove elements (remove() vs. discard()).

+3. Clear a set and check element existence.

-Set Methods:
+Set Methods

-Performed union, intersection, difference, and symmetric difference.
+4. Union, intersection, difference, and symmetric difference.

-Checked subsets and supersets.
+5. Check subsets and supersets.

-Advanced:
+Advanced Manipulations

-Removed duplicates from a list.
+6. Remove duplicates from a list.

-Found unique characters in strings and common elements in sets.
+7. Find unique characters in a string.

-Created sets for squares and prime numbers.

-Applications:

-Found duplicates, unique words, and common students in datasets.

-Filtered even numbers and vowels using sets.

-Challenges:

-Used frozenset, handled errors, and calculated Jaccard similarity.
+8. Common elements between sets.

+9. Squares of numbers (1–10).

+Applications

+10. Union of three sets.

+11. Find elements in one set but not in another.

+12. Count unique words in a sentence.

+13. Identify duplicates in a list.

+14. Common students between two groups.

+Mathematical Operations

-Found subsets and Cartesian products of sets.
+15. Cartesian product of two sets.

-Explore the solutions for detailed examples!.
+16. Prime numbers (<50).

+17. Check disjoint sets.

+18. Divisors of a number.

+Special Challenges

+19. Use frozenset and show immutability.

+20. Union of multiple sets in a list.

+21. Generate random sets.

+22. Find all subsets of a set.

+Functions and Error Handling

+23. Largest element and removing negatives from sets.

+24. Check set equality.

+25. Handle missing elements and type conversion errors.

+Practice Examples

+26. Unique and duplicate elements in sets.

+27. Jaccard similarity coefficient.

+---

+Explore

+Practice and master Python sets with concise examples!